Board of Directors

 Dr. Said is the Founder and Chief Executive Officer of Outcomes4Me Inc., a health technology company focused on providing patients diagnosed with cancer and other chronic life altering diseases with personalized treatment options as well as outcomes information.
 She served as the Chief Operating Officer of Celsius Therapeutics, where she established and managed the company’s operations from inception through the company’s first year post-launch.
 Before founding Outcomes4Me, Dr. Said was Senior Vice President, Global Head of Oncology Policy & Market Access at Novartis, where she defined Novartis’ oncology franchise value and pricing strategy to address pricing pressures and established global pricing guidance for numerous oncology products.
 Her previous experience also includes a senior position at Sanofi, where she served as Vice President, Head of Strategy, Science Policy & External Innovation, Global R&D, and at Boston Consulting Group, where she most recently served as a Principal.
 She currently serves on the Board of Transgene.
 Dr. Said received her Sc.D. in Electrical Engineering, Computer Science & Systems Biology from the Massachusetts Institute of Technology, where she also obtained a Master of Engineering in Electrical Engineering and Computer Science, a Master of Science in Toxicology, a Bachelor of Science in Electrical Engineering and Computer Science and a Bachelor of Science in Biology.
 She has authored over 20 publications in high-impact journals.

 Dr. Sherman is a physician-scientist with clinical development expertise in oncology, hematology and pulmonary diseases across large pharma, biopharma and venture-funded biotechnology startup companies.
-Most recently, Dr. Sherman was Executive Vice President and Chief Medical Officer at Acceleron Pharma.
+Dr Sherman currently serves as Executive Vice President and Chief Medical Officer of Deciphera Pharmaceuticals.
+Prior to that, Dr. Sherman was Executive Vice President and Chief Medical Officer at Acceleron Pharma.
 At Acceleron, Dr. Sherman provided executive leadership for medical research, clinical operations, including biostatistics and data and program management, clinical pharmacology, and pharmacovigilance.
 Before joining Acceleron in 2006, Dr. Sherman was Senior Vice President and Chief Medical Officer at Synta Pharmaceuticals, where he oversaw all therapeutic areas, including oncology, inflammatory diseases, and immunology.
 Previously, Dr. Sherman spent over a decade at Wyeth-Ayerst Research/Genetics Institute in numerous clinical research and development roles.
 Prior to his career in the pharmaceutical and biotechnology industry, Dr. Sherman spent nine years at the Dana-Farber Cancer Institute, ultimately as an Assistant Professor of Medicine.
 He has authored more than 250 original articles, review chapters, and abstracts, and is listed as an inventor on 11 issued patents.
 Dr. Sherman received a S.B. in Chemistry from Massachusetts Institute of Technology and an M.D. from Dartmouth Medical School.
 He completed his internal medicine residency at Georgetown University Medical Center.